dmt94/project_1_plan/project_1_plan.md

             - anti-diagonal (right to left) = 7
         - push diagonal divs into new array that represents movable areas

-4) Attach event listeners to buttons available on main screen 4.1 calls functions that set
+4) Add event listeners to buttons available on main screen 4.1 calls functions that set
     - day mode / night mode
       - triggers color theme change